 This synergy between the two programs supports teachers in meeting the needs of every reader.
 (For an educator’s perspective, read about how a LETRS-trained literacy coach draws connections between the two programs to support learning at her school.)

-Co-founder of the Consortium on Reaching Excellence in Education (CORE) and an author of the Teaching Reading Sourcebook, Linda Diamond is a longtime advocate of explicit and systematic instruction.
 Her experiences working with the late Dr. John Shefelbine, author of the SIPPS program, and alongside schools and districts implementing the program, give her valuable perspective on the program design:

 From an assessment perspective, he did an excellent job of building in program mastery assessments so that educators are able to know if instruction is working.
 And because John was a teacher of reading himself, SIPPS lessons are grounded in that experience, with a straightforward design that is intuitive and makes sense.” ²